willfaught/willfaught.github.io/content/blog/2011-04-14-comments-suck.md

 Marco Arment:

 >Comments have always been a dysfunctional medium.
-They solve a real problem: authors’ need for validation, criticism, and feedback.
+They solve a real problem: authors' need for validation, criticism, and feedback.
 But they solve it in a way that discourages civility and following up, and encourages hatred and spam.